xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

 You can customize the timer for when it switches weapon (Please don't set the timer to 0, because you won't be able to get past the loading screen)<br />
 Only weapons and shields, no talismans, staffs, or bows.<br />

+Weapons have random infusion and upgrade level.<br />

 The weapon icon won't change when the weapon changes (Update for that coming at some point, waiting for mr. nice shoes)<br />

 Download link, normal version: https://mega.nz/#!UAZAgQhZ!24SmOW62bb-ppzsoEfCo5rhEjjOTAF51c4O-AHcvuu4<br />